yamaton/gff3toddbj/README.md

     >
     > * If the name and function are not known, we recommend to describe as "hypothetical protein".

-* Remove duplicates in qualifier values
+* Remove duplicates in qualifier values.

 * Sort lines in annotation

-* Filter out Feature-Qualifier pairs following [the table](https://www.ddbj.nig.ac.jp/assets/files/pdf/ddbj/fq-e.pdf).
+* Filter features and qualifiers following [the matrix](https://www.ddbj.nig.ac.jp/assets/files/pdf/ddbj/fq-e.pdf).